btmyles/TicTacToe/README.md

 # TicTacToe
-First GUI project - Tic tac toe game using windows and buttons
+First GUI project - Tic-tac-toe game using windows and buttons